priyarica/finalproject/README.md

 # Welcome to Red-Oscar POS Inventory Management System!
-The “Red Oscar POS Inventory Management System” is a comprehensive solution designed to streamline inventory tracking and management for Red Oscar Japanese-Filipino Food House.
+The “Red Oscar POS Management System” is a comprehensive solution designed to streamline inventory tracking and management for Red Oscar Japanese-Filipino Food House.
 This system provides real-time visibility into stock levels, automates ordering processes, and helps minimize waste, ultimately improving efficiency and profitability.

 ## What Red-Oscar Can Do For You
-- Add and manage products
-- Monitor stock levels in real time
-- View sales and inventory reports
-- User login (Admin and Cashier)
-- Track orders and transaction history
-- Manage returns and add new stock
-- Send Sales Reports for Admin
+- Provides a dashboard overview showing total orders, sales, refunds, and recent activity
+- Allows menu management including menu listing, adding new items, categorizing, and managing orders
+- Handles transaction management such as viewing transactions, accessing history, and processing refunds
+- Includes cashier management for overseeing cashier accounts and roles
+- Tracks activities through a detailed cashier activity log

 ## Ready to Start?
 Just click the provided link!
 It'll open in your web browser, and you'll see the Red-Oscar app appear.